History of Duke Blue Devils football: Bill Murray era (1951–1965)

 Duke compiled a 7–3 record in 1961.
 Murray's team began the season with wins over South Carolina, Virginia and Wake Forest.
 The Blue Devils then lost their next two to Georgia Tech and Clemson.
 The Blue Devils then defeated NC State by a score of 17–6.
 After losing to Michigan the following week, Duke finished the season on a three-game winning streak; beating Navy, North Carolina and Notre Dame.
 Murray and his squad were awarded a second straight ACC championship in 1961, the fifth during Murray's tenure as head coach.
 The Blue Devils went 8–2 in 1962.
-Beginning the season ranked #8 nationally, the Blue Devils lost their season opener to USC by a score of 14–7 in their first meeting with the Trojans since the 1939 Rose Bowl.
+Beginning the season ranked No. 8 nationally, the Blue Devils lost their season opener to USC by a score of 14–7 in their first meeting with the Trojans since the 1939 Rose Bowl.
 Duke rebounded to win their next five; topping South Carolina, Florida, California, Clemson and NC State.
 After losing to Georgia Tech by a score of 20–9, the Blue Devils won their last three to finish the season; beating Maryland by a score of 10–7, Wake Forest by a lopsided 50–0 (Duke's largest margin of victory over a conference opponent in its history) and North Carolina by a score of 16–14.
 Duke won its third straight ACC championship in 1962, their sixth under Murray.
 Duke compiled a 5–4–1 record in 1963.
 Beating South Carolina, Virginia and Maryland to kick off the season; the Blue Devils tied California in the season's fourth game.
 Despite defeating Clemson 35–30 the next week, the Blue Devils dropped two in a row after the Clemson win to NC State and Georgia Tech.
 Duke then defeated Wake Forest by a score of 39–7 during which Duke's defense set the school record for most interceptions in one game.
-The Blue Devils finished the season with losses to #2 Navy and North Carolina on Thanksgiving.
+The Blue Devils finished the season with losses to No. 2 Navy and North Carolina on Thanksgiving.
 Murray led Duke to a 4–5–1 record in 1964.
 After tying South Carolina in the season opener, the Blue Devils reeled off four straight wins; topping Virginia, Maryland, NC State and Army.
-However, Duke finished the season on a five-game losing streak; dropping contests to #8 Georgia Tech, Wake Forest (the Blue Devils' first loss to the Demon Deacons in 13 years), Navy, North Carolina and Tulane.
+However, Duke finished the season on a five-game losing streak; dropping contests to No. 8 Georgia Tech, Wake Forest (the Blue Devils' first loss to the Demon Deacons in 13 years), Navy, North Carolina and Tulane.
 Bill Murray's last season in 1965 resulted in a 6–4 mark.
 The Blue Devils began the year on a high note, winning their first four over Virginia, South Carolina, Rice and Pittsburgh.
 Like the season before, the Blue Devils suffered through a multi-game losing streak, this time a four-game skid; beginning with Clemson in an ugly 3–2 defensive struggle.
 Losses to Illinois, Georgia Tech and NC State.
 The Blue Devils finished the 1965 campaign with wins over Wake Forest and North Carolina.